stbnrivas/dataModels/Parking/OnStreetParking/doc/spec.md

 ## Description

-A site, open space, on street, with direct access from a road, intended to park vehicles.
+A site, open space zone, on street, (metered or not) with direct access from a road, intended to park vehicles.
-In DATEX 2 version 2.3 terminology it corresponds to a **UrbanParkingSite* of type *onStreetParking**.
+In DATEX 2 version 2.3 terminology it corresponds to a *UrbanParkingSite* of type *onStreetParking*.

 ## Data Model